lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

 !!! note
     These plugins are contributed by the community.
-    Support are provided on a voluntary basis.
+    Support is provided on a voluntary basis.

 ## Location

-Plugins that come bundled with Lite XL is usually stored in `DATADIR/plugins`.
+Plugins that come bundled with Lite XL are stored in `DATADIR/plugins`.
 `DATADIR` is the directory where Lite XL's Lua code is stored.

 On macOS, `DATADIR` is always the application resources directory.